-IntroductionThe two-year fellowship program in Emergency Health Services Research with the Oregon Health & Science University Center for Policy and Research in Emergency Medicine (CPR-EM) combines health services research, didactic studies in research methods and biostatistics, and clinical emergency medicine.
-Fellows select research projects tailored to their individual interests within the broad range of health services research, with a focus on access to care, quality of care, or cost of care.
-Depending on interests and previous background, fellows will have the option of completing a Master of Public Health degree or a research certificate associated with the NIH-sponsored K-30 OHSU Human Investigations Program. " Applicants who already hold a research credential may take other courses to expand on their research skills and content expertise.
+The Society for Academic Emergency Medicine approved two-year fellowship program in Emergency Medicine Research with the Oregon Health & Science University Center for Policy and Research in Emergency Medicine (CPR-EM) combines health services and clinical research, didactic studies in research methods and biostatistics, and emergency medicine.
+Fellows select research projects tailored to their individual interests within the broad range of health services and clinical research.
+The fellowship integrates coursework resulting in the completion of a Master's of Clinical Research or a Master's of Public Health in Epidemiology/Biostatistics degree.
+Applicants who already hold an advanced research degree will develop a customized curriculum to expand on their research skills and content expertise.

 Fellows will hold faculty appointments in the Oregon Health & Science University Department of Emergency Medicine.
 Full benefits, a competitive salary, travel funds, and tuition support are included.
 Candidates must be board-prepared or board-certified in emergency medicine.
-They should have a demonstrated interest in health services research and a commitment to a career in academic emergency medicine.
+They should have a demonstrated interest in health services or clinical research and a commitment to a career in academic emergency medicine.

 Research Fellowship Brochure

 The purpose of the OHSU Emergency Medicine Fellowship Program is to train clinician-scientists who will become leaders in emergency care research.
 This will be achieved by:

 - Working with each fellow to develop a program that addresses her or his professional goals in emergency care research;

 - Formal training in research methodology through a combination of didactic study and intensive individual mentorship;